My daughter Sophia Rose Weeks was born in October 2011 and died on 3rd January 2012 when she was just about to turn eleven weeks old.

 “I have always found it a personal comfort to talk and write about my experiences and emotions about my daughter”

 We took full advantage of many parts of the CONI scheme.
-Even the simplest things like having a discrete sticker at the start of our notes meant that we knew hospital staff would be prepared to look after us just that little bit more, and after the birth the respiratory monitor meant that we could sleep at night.
+Even the simplest things like having a discreet sticker at the start of our notes meant that we knew hospital staff would be prepared to look after us just that little bit more, and after the birth the respiratory monitor meant that we could sleep at night.

 Through The Lullaby Trust we have also given consent for tissue samples to be used to help further research into Sudden Infant Death and maybe move closer to an answer for many families on why a loved one died.